Chabivz/013-E-CommerceBackEnd/README.md

 [![Badge](https://img.shields.io/badge/GitHub-chabivz-blue?style=flat-square&logo=appveyor)](https://github.com/chabivz)
 # 🖥️ E-Commerce Back End : Object-Relational Mapping (ORM)

-A back end for an e-commerce site using Espress.js API to use Sequelize to interact with a MySQL database!
+ using Espress.js API to use Sequelize to interact with a MySQL database!
 A walk through video will be provided with the use of [Insomnia](https://insomnia.rest/).

 ## 🧐  Table of Contents